 Request for Proposals

-For questions regarding commercialization of research, contact Maria Spencer, Assistant Clinical Professor and John and Patty Warehime Entrepreneur in Residence (mtk15@psu.edu) or Scott Welsh, Commercialization Advisor (swwelsh@fieldstoneinnovations.com).
+All interested applicants to this program are encouraged to schedule pre-submission consultations with Maria Spencer, Assistant Clinical Professor and John and Patty Warehime Entrepreneur in Residence (mtk15@psu.edu), and Scott Welsh, Commercialization Advisor (swwelsh@fieldstoneinnovations.com).
+Conversations about early-stage ideas are also encouraged.

 Download the RAIN RFP